XSGD (XSGD) Price Reaches $0.74 on Major Exchanges

-XSGD (XSGD) traded up 0% against the dollar during the 1 day period ending at 16:00 PM ET on July 23rd.
-XSGD has a total market cap of $28.69 million and $273,535.78 worth of XSGD was traded on exchanges in the last day.
-In the last seven days, XSGD has traded 0.1% lower against the dollar.
-One XSGD token can currently be purchased for $0.74 or 0.00001134 BTC on popular exchanges.
+XSGD (XSGD) traded up 0% against the US dollar during the 1 day period ending at 13:00 PM E.T. on July 27th.
+XSGD has a total market capitalization of $27.76 million and approximately $318,081.81 worth of XSGD was traded on exchanges in the last day.
+In the last week, XSGD has traded up 0.1% against the US dollar.
+One XSGD token can now be bought for approximately $0.74 or 0.00001081 BTC on popular cryptocurrency exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.